Skip to Content

 Brumation Period in Northern Climates

-In the Northern Hemisphere, the brumation process for snakes starts when temperatures drop below 60°F, typically between late October and December.
+Snake brumation typically begins when temperatures consistently drop below 60°F, usually between September and December.

 Brumation Period in Moderate Climates